cmayron/Legal-Calculus/README.md

 Copilot/Blueprint AI **is your Architect**.
 Search **is your retrieval engine**.

-Everything here is a **teaching plate** you can plug directly into your Blueprint.
+Everything in README is a **teaching and startup plate** you can plug directly into your Blueprint.

 When you change Ai upload the block marked 🛑 in Readme specific to that Ai role so its initialized
 ---